MarcLandis/MMM-Buttons/README.md

 ### Notification Configuration

-Each notification configuration is an object with the following properties:
+Each notification configuration is an array of objects with the following properties:

 | Property      | Description   |
 | ------------- | ------------- |